Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Conclusion

 where, by definition, there exists one $j_0\in\{1,\ldots,d\}$ such that $\sigma_k(j_0)=0$.
 We set $r_{i0}=1$ and $\tau_{kj_01}=\tau_{kj_00}$ which is the marginal probability of that variable $j_0$ to be observed under component $k$.
 Note that the marginal distribution of $\bR_i$ is a mixture of trees \citep{meilaJMLR2000}.
 This model is known to be flexible and easily interpretable.
 However, note that other distributions for multivariate binary data could be considered (see for instance \citet{weir2000binary,panagiotelisJASA2012,marbacCSDA2017}).
 Alternatively, blocks of within-components dependent variables can be considered to relax the within-component independence assumption (see \citet{levineBiometrika2011}, \citet{chauveauSurveys2015}).

-The approach could be extended to location or location/scale semiparametric models.
-However, we believe that these models would be more suitable to model the distribution of the variables than to model the conditional distribution of the variables given their values are not missing.
+The approach could be extended to location or location/scale semi-parametric models.
+However, we believe that these models would be more suitable to model the distribution of the variables than to model the conditional distribution of the variables given that their values are not missing.
+However, location or location/scale semi-parametric models would permit to analyse univariate or bivariate data sets (that cannot be analyzed by our approach due to the assumption of Lemma~\ref{lem:iden}).

 In the context without missingness, a drawback of the MM algorithm is the computation of integrals having no closed-form for computing the smoothed probabilities of subpopulation memberships.
 However, due to the independence within components, those integrals are only univariate.
 Note that the parametric mixtures (\emph{e.g.,} Gaussian mixtures) do not suffer from this drawback, when the data are complete.
 However, when missingness occurs, even the estimation of the parametric mixtures via EM algorithm leads to compute integrals having no closed form (see \cite{miaoJASA2016}).
 Thus, when missingness occurs, the estimation of the proposed semiparametric mixture is not more complex than the estimation of parametric mixture.